- What Is an LEI number / LEI code?

-A Legal Entity does NOT have to be in Good Standing to be issued with an LEI, but MUST be ACTIVE. i.e. Legal Entities which have been struck off, merged, withdrawn or de-registered will be unable to receive or renew their LEI code.
+A Legal Entity does NOT have to be in Good Standing to be issued with a Legal Entity Identifier, but MUST be ACTIVE. i.e. Legal Entities which have been struck off, merged, withdrawn or de-registered will be unable to receive or renew their identifier number.

 ** A branch office within an alternative jurisdiction/state, but still within the same country as the head office is not eligible as only one LEI per country can currently be issued.

-Who may NOT apply for an LEI?
+Who may NOT apply for a Legal Entity Identifier?